Morrison Hotel (Chicago): Location, structures, and ownership

 rooms.
 In 1925 a further expansion designed by the firm Holabird & Roche was constructed, adding a 46-story tower.
 The hotel had 1,800 rooms by 1931.
 A fourth, 21-story section was then added, bringing the number of rooms to 2,210, but was sold in 1937, becoming the Hotel Chicagoan; in the 1950s this was operated under lease by the Morrison.
 In 1952 a syndicate bought the Morrison and renovated it.
-Presidents. such Truman, Eisenhower, and Kennedy and Vice-presidents Barkley and Nixon stayed at the hotel during this era.
+Presidents, such as Truman, Eisenhower, and Kennedy, and vice-presidents Barkley and Nixon stayed at the hotel during this era.
 Boxer Jack Dempsey was also a frequent guest, and Gorgeous George was a daily client of the beauty parlor in the hotel.
 From 1932 onwards, the headquarters of the Cook County Democratic machine was on the third floor of the Morrison.

 At the time it was demolished in 1965, the hotel was owned by First National Bank of Chicago.
 The company demolished the building with initial plans to replace it with a $60 million skyscraper that would have featured a new Morrison Hotel facility.
 3 acres of adjacent property had been acquired by the company ahead of the demolition.
 Standing 526 ft high, the Morrison Hotel was the first building outside of New York City to have more than 40 floors, and for thirty years was the world's tallest hotel.
 At the time of its razing in 1965, it was the tallest building to have ever been demolished anywhere in the world.
 At the time it was demolished, it was still the tallest hotel in Chicago.